Choosing the Right Coaching Assessment

 Final Perspective

-However, their value depends entirely on how thoughtfully they are selected, interpreted, and integrated into the coaching process.
+However, the quality of the outcome depends less on the assessment itself and more on how thoughtfully it is selected, interpreted, and integrated into the coaching process.

-The most effective coaches maintain a clear stance:
+The most effective coaches maintain a clear position: